Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Franklin had a "strong history of consistently outperforming permit limits."[8]

-If TDEC's current interpretation were correct, Franklin's zero net increase commitment would have been unnecessary.
-That TDEC required it — for an excellent performer seeking a smaller expansion — suggests TDEC historically read the policy more strictly than it's claiming now.
+If TDEC's current interpretation were applied to the Franklin expansion, Franklin's zero net increase commitment would have been unnecessary.
+That TDEC required it — for an excellent performer seeking a smaller percentage expansion — suggests TDEC historically read the policy more strictly than present.
+Regulatory consistency should be applied.

 FactorFranklin (2017)Limestone (2025)